womeier/certicoqwasm-testing/README.md

 See [here](./demo_blockchain_smartcontract/) for more information.

 # Other
-## Test import script for WasmCert
+- The script `wasm_to_coq.py` takes a given .wasm file and outputs a Coq file, importing the binary to WasmCert-Coq.
-The script `wasm_to_coq.py` takes a given .wasm file and outputs a Coq file, importing the binary to WasmCert-Coq.
+- Compile an example program with CertiCoq-Wasm and run the generated Wasm binary: `make sha` or `make sha_explicit`.